vals-productions/sqlighter/README.md

 ### Android code

-First let's just output what is initially in the table:
+First let's just output what is initially in the table by executing SQL select statement with no parameters:

 ``` java
 SQLighterDb db = Bootstrap.getInstance().getDb();